Alcohol and drugs

 Your blood alcohol concentration (BAC) must be under the limit as shown in the table.
-Heavy penalties apply for driving with a BAC on or over the limit.
+Heavy penalties apply for driving with a blood alcohol concentration on or over the limit.

 As a learner and provisional driver, you must not drive after you have consumed any alcoholic drinks or foods containing alcohol.

-This table shows the BAC limits for all licence classes.
+This table shows the blood alcohol concentration limits for all licence classes.
 You must stay below these limits.

 Drugs, legal and illegal